-States in case of the local division in which the local division in the local division i

--

 Graduate programs

-BULDING AVEANINGFUL GRADUATE DEGREE PROGRAM FOR YOU STARTS NOW

-Welcome to the U-M School of Nursing.
+BUILDING A MEANINGFUL GRADUATE DEGREE PROGRAM FOR YOU STARTS NOW Welcome to the U-M School of Nursing.

-Regents of the University of Michigan Jordan B. Acker, Southfield Michael J. Behm, Flint Mark J. Bernstein, Farmington Hills Paul W. Brown, Ann Arbor Shauna Ryder Diggs, Grosse Pointe Denise Ilitch, Franklin Ron Weiser, Ann Arbor Katherine E. White, Ann Arbor Mark S. Schlissel, ex officio © 2019 by the Regents of the University of Michigan DEGREE PROGRAMS UMSN graduate degree programs are structured for careers in advanced clinical practice, research, leadership in health care organizations, informatics and population health.
-Critical study of theory, cutting-edge curriculum, state-of-the-art technology, authorship of research, advanced clinical practice and mentored leadership in complex organizations are all part of a UMSN education.
-UMSN has a variety of pathways for students to customize their education and the foundation of their future career.
+Regents of the University of Michigan Jordan B. Acker, Southfield Michael J. Behm, Flint Mark J. Bernstein, Farmington Hills Paul W. Brown, Ann Arbor Shauna Ryder Diggs, Grosse Pointe Denise Ilitch, Franklin Ron Weiser, Ann Arbor Katherine E. White, Ann Arbor Mark S. Schlissel, ex officio $\ensuremath{\mathbb{C}}$ 2020 by the Regents of the University of Michigan DEGREE PROGRAMS U-M School of Nursing graduate degree programs are structured for careers in advanced clinical practice, research, leadership in health care organizations, informatics and population health.
+Critical study of theory, cutting-edge curriculum, state-of-the-art technology, authorship of research, advanced clinical practice and mentored leadership in complex organizations are all part of a U-M School of Nursing education.
+U-M School of Nursing has a variety of pathways for students to customize their education and the foundation of their future career.
 The advanced clinical path offers a variety of specialties so you can pursue your clinical interests.
 All of our programs emphasize knowledge, judgment and skills as well as prepare you to function in multiple care settings.
 The Leadership, Analytics and Innovation program prepares students to lead and effect change in a variety of complex organizations and environments to improve health outcomes across the life span and continuum of care.
 We believe that active participation in the learning process leads to a better understanding of concepts, reinforces retention of knowledge and builds the foundation for lifelong professional learning.
-UMSN fosters the use of innovative, experimental and emerging pedagogies and technologies to engage students in the learning process.
+U-M School of Nursing fosters the use of innovative, experimental and emerging pedagogies and technologies to engage students in the learning process.

-New for fall 2020: Online MSN programs U-M School of Nursing offers three of its Master of Science in Nursing degree programs online, with courses beginning in fall 2020.
+Online MSN programs U-M School of Nursing offers three of its Master of Science in Nursing degree programs online.
 In addition to traditional residential programs, students will have the opportunity to complete their MSN in the Primary Care Family Nurse Practitioner, Adult-Gerontology Primary Care Nurse Practitioner and Leadership, Analytics and Innovation specialties through engaging online courses.
 Our online MSN programs will employ cutting-edge digital education methodologies such as storybooking, animation, simulation and more in order to maintain the rigorous didactic and clinical instruction offered on campus.
-All rankings from U.S. News & World Report 2020 Best Graduate Schools 4 | Graduate Viewbook
+All rankings from U.S. News & World Report 2021 Best Graduate Schools